Migas is a an easy and delicious egg dish made with tortilla chips and peppers. It’s quick and easy and works as for breakfast or dinner.

 When my husband is in charge of cooking at our house, the result it is usually some form of eggs or a piece of meat on the grill.
 His cooking repertoire is fairly limited.
-But what he does make is usually delicious.
 One of my favorite dishes he makes is his version of scrambled eggs.
 He usually cleans out the refrigerator in the process, using whatever he finds – cheese, green peppers, red peppers, onions, salsa, etc. He usually throws in a handful of tortilla chips too if we have them.
 I love the crunch that they give the eggs.

 Little did we know he was making his own version of the popular Tex-Mex recipe, Migas.

 Migas is a traditional Spanish dish.
 The word migas means “crumbs” because it was traditionally made with leftover bread crumbs.
 It is now more commonly made with corn tortillas that are cut into strips and fried in oil.
 I use a little bit of a short cut though and use store bought tortilla chips.

 - Half and Half.
 Adding milk to the eggs makes them creamier.
 If you don’t have half and half use regular milk.

 - Vegetables.
 Tomatoes, green peppers, red pepper, Jalapeno pepper, onion.
 If you are looking for a quicker version, just add in some chunky salsa instead.

 - Cheese.
 I use crumbled Cotija cheese but you could also use a shredded Monterey Jack or Cheddar Cheese.